nv-morpheus/Morpheus/docs/source/developer_guide/guides/5_digital_fingerprinting.md

 The location of these logs could be either local to the machine running Morpheus, a shared file system like NFS or on a remote store such as [Amazon S3](https://aws.amazon.com/s3/).

 ### Defining a New Data Source
-Additional data sources and remote stores can easily be added using the Morpheus SDK.
+Additional data sources and remote stores can easily be added using the Morpheus API.
 The key to applying DFP to a new data source is through the process of feature selection.
 Any data source can be fed into DFP after some preprocessing to get a feature vector per log/data point​.
 In order to build a targeted model for each entity (user/service/machine... etc.), the chosen data source needs a field that uniquely identifies the entity we're trying to model.

 Adding a new source for the DFP pipeline requires defining five critical pieces:
 1. The user_id column in the Morpheus config attribute `ae.userid_column_name`.
 This can be any column which uniquely identifies the user, account or service being fingerprinted.
 Examples of possible user_ids could be: